 Peer-related – that your employer might (and I’m sorry to say this) value your colleague more.

 There’s also a case of timing.
 Look closely at how the business is performing and your role in that.
-There is no such thing as perfect timing, but submitting a request following a company win has more chance at succeeding.
+There is no such thing as perfect timing, but a request submitted following a company win has more chance at succeeding.

 Even if you have been unsuccessful at gaining a pay rise already, that doesn’t mean you can’t try again.
 Take some time to build your case and make sure it’s a strong case.
 With better planning, research, and timing you will increase your chances of a pay rise.